Quantitative-Conservation-Lab/IPM_sim/README.md

 ###### IPM\_marray.R

-Script contains 4 IPM NIMBLE models.
+Script contains 4 NIMBLE models.

-1.  full IPM model (‘IPMmod’) where all three datasets are included
+1.  full IPM model (`IPMmod`) where all three datasets are included
-2.  model without productivity dataset (‘nonests’)
+2.  model without productivity dataset (`nonests`)
-3.  model without survival model (‘nomr’)
+3.  model without survival model (`nomr`)
-4.  abundance only model without productivity or survival (‘abundonly’)
+4.  abundance only model without productivity or survival (`abundonly`)

 ##### 3 - run models

 ###### run\_scenarios\_helperFns.R

 Script with functions and code to run NIMBLE models.
-Function ‘marray’ transforms the survival data capture histories to m-array format.
+Function `marray` transforms the survival data capture histories to m-array format.
 MCMC settings in this script, with functions for each of the 4 models.
-Each model has a run model function that defines constants, initial values, data, parameters to monitor, and code to build/run the models in NIMBLE.
+Each model has a “run model” function that defines constants, initial values, data, parameters to monitor, and code to build/run the models in NIMBLE.

 ###### run\_scenarios.R